danielsimonney/Blackjack-project/README.md

 # Blackjack-project
-Here is a little blackjack realised in PHP
+Here is a little blackjack realised in PHP with the programmation oriented Object and the design pattern MVC .